Our Proposals

 Despite what you may have heard, there are no rollercoasters, theme park attractions or flamingos earmarked for the development.
 Instead, Lomond Banks has been designed to be compatible with the designated planning land use at its core, ensuring that the local community will enjoy and be proud of the development for generations to come.

-The Lomond Banks’ proposal seeks to create a high-quality tourism and recreation-led destination, comprising of hotel and holiday accommodation, combined with family orientated leisure activities.
+The Lomond Banks’ proposal seeks to create a high-quality tourism and recreation-led destination, including hotel and holiday accommodation, combined with family orientated leisure activities.

-To ensure the proposals meet the vision for the area at West Riverside and Woodbank House, the development will now comprise of:
+To ensure the proposals meet the vision for the area at West Riverside and Woodbank House, the development will now feature:

 Breaking away from our traditional portfolio of theme parks, the proposed new Lomond Banks development will be centred around a new accommodation-led resort that will be devised to complement the local environment whilst bringing much needed investment and job creation to Balloch and West Dunbartonshire.

 Lomond Banks also includes the retention of the Grade A Listed Woodbank House, which is on the ‘Buildings at Risk’ register.
-The conservation and redevelopment of these listed structures within the site will be subject to future applications for Detailed Planning Permission and Listed Building Consent (LBC).
+The conservation and redevelopment of this listed structure within the site will be subject to future applications for Detailed Planning Permission and Listed Building Consent (LBC).

 The revised plans for West Riverside and Woodbank House offer an opportunity for a unique leisure-based development that truly respects and complements the surrounding area.
 It is also in-line with the long-standing vision for the site that has been held by the local authority for more than 30 years, which has been articulated in the Local Development Plan and in the Balloch Charrette.